 The risk of failure for our product candidates is high.
 It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-For example, our Phase 2 proof of concept study in atopic dermatitis had a limited number of patients and it did not reach statistical significance for the primary endpoint or the secondary endpoint of IGA Success, which we expect will be the primary endpoint in any registrational trial, but did show significance in certain secondary efficacy endpoints.
-While we believe this is evidence of the ability of roflumilast cream to treat the signs and symptoms of atopic dermatitis, these results may not be replicated or improved in later studies.
+For example, our Phase 2 proof-of-concept study in atopic dermatitis had a limited number of patients and did not reach statistical significance for the primary endpoint or the secondary endpoint of IGA Success.
+However, this study did provide evidence that ARQ-151 could provide symptomatic improvement and a favorable tolerability profile in adults with atopic dermatitis and, following an End of Phase 2 meeting with the FDA in September 2020, we announced our intention to progress ARQ-151 into Phase 3 studies in atopic dermatitis, bypassing our previously planned Phase 2b study in that indication.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drugs.
-For example, we are developing roflumilast foam, including ongoing Phase 2 clinical trials in patients with seborrheic dermatitis and in patients with scalp psoriasis, based on our clinical experience with roflumilast cream in psoriasis.
-Despite our observations of roflumilast cream in a similar dermatological indication, roflumilast foam may not demonstrate comparable results in seborrheic dermatitis or scalp psoriasis.
+For example, we are developing roflumilast foam, including ongoing programs in patients with seborrheic dermatitis and in patients with scalp psoriasis, based on our clinical experience with roflumilast cream in psoriasis.
+Despite our observations of roflumilast cream in a similar dermatological indication, roflumilast foam may not demonstrate comparable results in scalp psoriasis.
 In addition, given its different formulation there is a risk that we selected an incorrect dose for roflumilast foam, as the clinical effect of roflumilast foam may differ from roflumilast cream at a similar dosing level or we may observe unexpected side effects not previously observed with roflumilast cream.